timeisenbuerger/javaReflectionJson/README.md

 @Before
 public void setUp() throws Exception
 {
-     yourObject = GsonParser.parseToYourClassType(FILE_PATH_YOUR_FILE);
+     yourObject = GsonParser.parseToYourClassType(YOUR_FILEPATH);
 }
 ```

-- create a new test method with the code line like below
+4. create a new test method with the code line like below
 ```
-assertTrue(ObjTreeComparator.validate(yourObject, FILE_PATH_YOUR_FILE));
+assertTrue(ObjTreeComparator.validate(yourObject, YOUR_FILEPATH));
 ```

-- then you can run this method to test your own example
+5. run this method to test it on your file